XoopsDocs/wggallery-tutorial/english/the-user-side/image-upload.md

 * Start upload
 * Processes during upload
   * Storing original image \(if selected in preferences [Options for image upload](../preferences/options-for-image-upload.md)\)
-  * Resizing image corresponding settings in preferences [Options for image upload](../preferences/options-for-image-upload.md)
+  * Resizing image corresponding settings in preferences [Options for image upload](../preferences/options-for-image-upload.md) to large, medium, thumb
   * Adding watermark, if a watermark is linked with current album \(see [Albums](../administration-menu/albums.md) and [Watermarks](../administration-menu/watermarks.md)\)
   * saving different types \(large, medium, thumb\) of images in upload directory
   * reading information of image